justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 Mealy Machine
 - Will look almost identical to the Moore Machine but:
-- The inputs also feed into the output logic (th)
+- The inputs also feed into the output logic (think line from input to output logic block)
+- Basically output is depen